Afischbacher/Nhl.Api/README.md

 - [ ] Content Feed for Live Games
 - [ ] Player Search within the NHL league
-- [ ] Add additional API functionality for ease of searching
+- [ ] Add additional API functionality for ease of searching for various NHL entities